 What is the best way to invest 5000 dollars?
-When I open up my Instagram stories to questions about financial freedom, this is one of the most common questions that I get.
-I think it’s a reoccurring question for two key reasons:
+This is one of the most common questions that I get on my Instagram stories.
+It’s a reoccurring question for two key reasons:

 - It’s the amount of money people have saved up and are ready to deploy.